-One of the biggest benefits of using paper clay is that it can be made with a variety of different clays for example; terracotta, porcelain, earthenware or stoneware.
-If you make your own paper clay, you can have complete control over how much paper/fibres you are adding, dependent on the kind of strength you want to achieve.
-This added strength means you will be able to easily make slabs that you can fold and bend (without the tearing you may experience in more traditional clay).
-This makes hand molding a dream to create shapes with.
+If you make your own paper clay, you can have complete control over the amount of fiber added to achieve the desired strength.
+This added strength allows you to easily make slabs that you can fold and bend without the tearing you may experience in more traditional clay.
+It makes creating shapes through hand molding a dream.

-Paper clay is also brilliant to use if you are making a large structure, as the added internal strength of the body clay means that the work can support itself.
-The strength also makes it much easier to transport.
-Additionally, with paper clay you can make thinner, more delicate work as again, it can support its own weight.
+Paper clay is also brilliant to use if you are making either a large structure or thinner, more delicate work.
+The added internal strength of the body clay means that the work can support itself.
+This also makes it much easier to transport.

-Paper clay is also excellent for repairing any joins or cracks which have appeared in your work, in fact, most potters use paper clay to mend flaws, even if they are using regular clay as their body clay.
-You can even fix any breaks in bisque fired paper clay with wet paper clay.
+Paper clay is also excellent for repairing any joins or cracks which may have appeared in your work.
+In fact, most potters use paper clay to mend flaws, even if the body clay of the piece is regular clay.
+You can even fix any breaks in bisque-fired paper clay with wet paper clay.

-Typically potters use paper clay for hand building.
-You can throw paper clay, but it doesn’t tend to stretch quite as easily as regular clay.
-If you are throwing with regular clay, then you can make paper clay with any scraps of clay that are left over from your throwing.
-Note that paper clay is best used within about two weeks of making it; this is because over time the fibres in the clay can start to disintegrate, meaning the properties of the clay change completely.
+Typically, potters use paper clay for hand building.
+You can throw paper clay, but it doesn’t quite stretch as easily as regular clay.
+If you are throwing with regular clay, you can make paper clay with any scraps of clay that are leftover.

-Yes, it’s fairly easy to make your own paper clay.
-As a general rule if you’re making a lighter piece of work, then add less paper and if you’re making a heavier piece then add more.
+It’s fairly easy to make your own paper clay.
+As a general rule, if you’re making a lighter piece of work, then you will add less paper.
+When making a heavier piece, you'll want to add more.

 - You’ll need clay slip and paper pulp.
 Generally, you will need two gallons of recycled clay slip to make 10 to 15 pounds of clay.